ctdk/goiardi/README.md

 * Run goiardi like you usually would, but add these options:
   `--use-serf --use-shovey --sign-priv-key=/path/to/shovey.pem`
+* Install serf and schob on a chef node.
+Ensure that the serf agent on the node is using the same name as the chef node.
+The `shovey-jobs` cookbook makes installing schob easier, but it's not too hard to do by hand by running `go get github.com/ctdk/schob` and `go install github.com/ctdk/schob`.
+* If you didn't use the shovey-jobs cookbook, make sure that the public key you generated earlier is uploaded to the node somewhere.
+* Shovey uses a whitelist to allow jobs to run on nodes.
+The shovey whitelist is a simple JSON hash, with job names as the keys and the commands to run as the values.
+There's a sample whitelist file in the schob repo at `test/whitelist.json`, and the shovey-jobs cookbook will create a whitelist file from Chef node attributes using the usual precedence rules.
+The whitelist is drawn from `node["schob"]["whitelist"]`.
+* If you used the shovey-jobs cookbook schob should be running already.
+If not, start it with something like `schob -VVVV -e http://chef-server.local:4545 -n node-name.local -k /path/to/node.key -w /path/to/schob/test/whitelist.json -p /path/to/public.key --serf-addr=127.0.0.1:7373`.
+Within a minute, goiardi should be aware that the node is up and ready to accept jobs.

+At this point you should be able to submit jobs and have them run.
+The knife-shove documentation goes into detail on what actions you can take with shovey, but to start try `knife goiardi job start ls <node name>`.
+To list jobs, run `knife goiardi job list`.
+You can also get information on a shovey job, detailed information of a shovey job's run on one node, cancel jobs, query node status, and stream job output from a node with the knife-shove plugin.
+See the plugin's documentation for more information.

 See the serf docs at http://www.serfdom.io/docs/index.html for more information on setting up serf.
 One serf option you may want to use, once you're satisfied